-During the European Cultural Heritage Summit in Paris, a new pan-European newsletter that specialises in news on European cultural heritage was officially launched.
-Against the backdrop of the French splendour of the Hotel de Ville of Paris, Karel Loeff, director of the Dutch NGO ‘Heemschut’ presented the ‘European Heritage Tribune’ to Hermann Parzinger, Europa Nosta’s Executive President and Catherine Magnant, former coordinator of the EYCH 2018 at the European Commission.
-The newsletter is a legacy of the European Year of Cultural Heritage.
-Europa Nostra is a founding partner of the newsletter.
+During the European Cultural Heritage Summit in Paris, a new pan-European electronic platform and newsletter that specialises in sharing news on Europe’s cultural heritage was officially launched.
+Against the backdrop of the heritage splendour of the Hotel de Ville of Paris, Karel Loeff, Europa Nostra Council member and Director of the Dutch NGO ‘Heemschut’ presented the ‘European Heritage Tribune’.
+Hermann Parzinger, Europa Nosta’s Executive President and Catherine Magnant, Coordinator of the EYCH 2018 Taskforce at the European Commission jointly launched the European Heritage Tribune (EHT) website.
+The EHT project is a legacy of the European Year of Cultural Heritage.
+Europa Nostra is a founding partner of this new communication medium.

 Language is a major barrier to the cross-border exchange of knowledge.
 The European Heritage Tribune wants to lower this barrier.
 It collects the news from sources all over Europe and then translates it into a common language.
 For now, this is English, but the aim is to distribute the newsletter also in other languages such as French and German.
 The newsletter is aimed at the European community of Heritage professionals and volunteers.

 The European Heritage Tribune provides a regular overview of the latest news from different European countries and regions and the news of European institutions and organisations.
 It also focusses on best practices and hosts a platform featuring a European calendar of upcoming events, calls, and announcements.